samsung-cnct/kraken/README.md

 ## Note on using environment variables in yaml configuration

-k2cli will automatically attempt to expand all ```$VARIABLE_NAME``` strings in your configuration file.
-It will pass the variable and value to the K2 Docker container, and mount the path (if it's a path to an existing file or folder) into the K2 Docker container.
+Kraken will automatically attempt to expand all ```$VARIABLE_NAME``` strings in your configuration file.
+It will pass the variable and value to the Krakenlib Docker container, and mount the path (if it's a path to an existing file or folder) into the Krakenlib Docker container.
 ### Environment variable expansion

 For example, given a variable such as ```export MY_SERVICE_ACCOUNT_KEYFILE=/Users/kraken/.ssh/keyfile.json```, the configuration: